vishnuvardhan-kumar/esp8266/README.md

 uv sync
 # (activate the virtualenv if not using direnv)
 ```
-6. Pick any of the example projects and navigate into them (will try to keep process consistent) and run `make menuconfig`
+6. Navigate into the directory and run `make menuconfig`
 ```
 cd hello-world/
 make menuconfig